Ireland's Largest Independent Hospital Group Selects MEDITECH Expanse for Digital Transformation

 About MEDITECH

-MEDITECH systems have been deployed in some of Ireland's most prestigious private hospitals for over two decades.
-Expanse, the world's most intuitive and interoperable EHR, positions organisations for the next digital era, enabling care across settings, designing cloud-based systems to drive better outcomes, and providing mobile, personalised solutions to improve efficiency for an overburdened workforce.
-See why organisations in 27 countries and territories choose Expanse to meet the challenges of a new era in healthcare, boosting the productivity and satisfaction of their physicians, nurses, and staff.
-Follow us on Twitter, Facebook, and LinkedIn and visit: ehr.meditech.com/global/meditech-uk-ireland.
+MEDITECH empowers healthcare organizations everywhere to expand their vision of what's possible with Expanse, the world's most intuitive and interoperable EHR.
+Expanse lays the foundation for the next digital era, enabling care across delivery settings with cloud-based systems that drive better outcomes and provide mobile, personalized solutions to improve efficiency for an overburdened workforce.
+See why thousands of healthcare organizations in 27 countries and territories choose Expanse to meet the challenges of a new era in healthcare, boosting the productivity and satisfaction of their physicians, nurses, and staff.
+Expand your possibilities.
+Visit ehr.meditech.com, find MEDITECH Podcasts on your favorite platform, videos on our YouTube channel, and follow us on Twitter, Facebook, and LinkedIn.

 About Bon Secours Health System